n7on/docker-internals/README.md

 The filesystem is isolated in a similar way as with chroot, but Docker uses namespaces instead.
 Filesystems are called images and they contains the executables needed together with all it's dependencies (user-land).
 When an executable in this filesystem runs it is called a Container.
 It's a normal process but it's heavily isolated from the rest of the system, but it still uses the same Kernel (kernel-land).
 A container usually runs some kind of service, like a webserver.
 And when attaching to a Container, basically what happens is that a new process (usually a shell) are executed in the same isolated environment, and the terminal is attached to this shell.

 # Images
 Docker images are basically a list of "layers".
 And each layer is a tarball.
 So if these tarballs are extracted in correct order to disk, you'll get the image filesystem.
-Docker does this automatically, but we could do this manually as well.
+Docker does this automatically, but we could do this without Docker as well.

 Ex.
 Download alpine:latest to ~/.docker-internals/